facebookarchive/facebook-for-magento/CONTRIBUTING.md

 * 80 character line length

 ## License
-By contributing to Facebook Ads Extension (Magento), you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.
+By contributing to Facebook Ads Extension For Magento, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.